dburles/meteor-spacebars-tohtml/README.md

 Meteor Spacebars.toHTML
 =======================

 A simple helper function to assist with rendering spacebars to HTML.
+Works on both the server and the client.

 # API